mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 end
 ```

-As you've seen in [week 2](https://github.com/mluukkai/webdevelopment-rails/blob/main/week2.md#saving-a-rating) every attribute intended for mass assignment has to be explicitely allowed through the method <code>permit</code>.
+As you've seen in [week 2](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week2.md#saving-a-rating) every attribute intended for mass assignment has to be explicitly allowed through the method <code>permit</code>.
 Change the method <code>brewery_params</code> as it follows:

 ```ruby
 def brewery_params